 6. Statement of insurance coverage: All contractors should provide an up-to-date insurance policy covering both casualty and workers compensation insurance.
 A copy of the insurance binder should be included as part of the contractual agreement including insurance binders for any subcontractors the contractor is expected to hire.

-7. Special considerations or waiver of liability: You and your contractor may choose to draft up a clause outlining special considerations for anything outside the ordinary pertaining to your project.
-There may be unusual work conditions or special precautions.
-This section of the contract will include project details outside the scope of services.
-If hazardous or unusual conditions exist, both parties should discuss potential risks, decide how risk will be minimized and outline the terms by which liability will be addressed or waived.
-For example, contracting for the application of new siding may put you at increased risk for an inadvertently broken window or damage to foundation plantings caused by shifting scaffolding and ladders.
-Although minor damage is may be forgiven, major damage from carelessness should be discussed to minimize loss.
+7. Special considerations or waiver of liability: You and your contractor may choose to draft a clause outlining considerations for anything out of the ordinary related to your project, such as unusual work conditions or special precautions.
+If hazardous or extraordinary conditions exist, both parties should discuss potential risk, decide how this will be minimized and outline the terms by which liability will be addressed or waived.
+For example, contracting for new siding installation puts you at risk of an inadvertently broken window or damaged foundation plantings.
+Minor mishaps may be forgiven, but potential major damage from carelessness should be discussed to minimize loss.

 For small projects, contractors may shy away from entering into contracts with this type of clause, but for larger projects, it’s wise to include it.
 Attorney Fortney recommends, “At minimum, prime contracts should include a date of commencement of the work, a project duration (time the prime contractor agrees to reach substantial completion of scope of work), and a definition of substantial completion.”
 In addition, “project duration is measured in calendar days or working days…” and a definition of reasonable delays may also be included, relating to weather, delivery of materials and other unforeseen factors.